 As a result of the deconsolidation of TODCO from our other U.S. subsidiaries for U.S. federal income tax purposes in conjunction with the TODCO IPO, we established an initial valuation allowance in the first quarter of 2004 of approximately \$31.0 million against the estimated deferred tax assets of TODCO in excess of its deferred tax liabilities, taking into account prudent and feasible tax planning strategies as required by the Financial Accounting Standards Board's ("FASB") Statement of Financial Accounting Standard ("SFAS") 109, Accounting for Income Taxes.
 We adjusted the initial valuation allowance during 2004 to reflect changes in our estimate of the ultimate amount of TODCO's deferred tax assets.
-An allocation of tax benefits between TODCO and our other U.S. subsidiaries will occur in 2005 upon the filing of our 2004 U.S. consolidated federal income tax return.
-This allocation is subject to potential revision upon subsequent IRS audit of our tax return.
-This final allocation of tax benefits could impact our effective tax rate for 2005 or future years as well as the ultimate amount of payments by TODCO under the tax sharing agreement.
+An allocation of tax benefits between TODCO and our other U.S. subsidiaries occurred in the third quarter of 2005 upon the filing of our 2004 U.S. consolidated federal income tax return.
+As a result of this allocation, we recorded additional income tax expense of approximately \$8 million in the third quarter of 2005 to adjust the previously estimated allocation.
+This allocation is subject to potential revision upon subsequent IRS audit of our tax return and such revision, should it occur, could impact our effective tax rate for future years as well as the ultimate amount of payments by TODCO under the tax sharing agreement.